amruthavarshini-gopal/Ex-1-NN/README.md

 ## ALGORITHM:

 STEP 1:Importing the libraries<BR>

 STEP 2:Importing the dataset<BR>

 STEP 3:Taking care of missing data<BR>

 STEP 4:Encoding categorical data<BR>

 STEP 5:Normalizing the data<BR>

 STEP 6:Splitting the data into test and train<BR>

+STEP 7:Print the values.

+STEP 8:End the program.

 ##  PROGRAM:
 TYPE YOUR CODE HERE